MicrosoftDocs/azure-devops-docs/docs/artifacts/how-to/delete-and-recover-packages.md

 1. Select the **Feed details** tab, and then select the **Enable package retention** checkbox.
 Then enter values for:

     - **Maximum number of versions per package**: How many versions of a package you want to keep.
-    - **Days to keep recently downloaded packages**.
-Packages will be deleted only if they haven't been downloaded for the number of days set in here.
+    - **Days to keep recently downloaded packages**: Packages will be deleted only if they haven't been downloaded for the number of days set in here.

     :::image type="content" source="../media/retention-policy-settings.png" alt-text="Screenshot that shows how to enable retention policies for your feed.":::